spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-meta-messenger.md

 Then, consider disabling the old bridge in your configuration, so it won't recreate the portals when you receive new messages.

 **Note**: the user ID of the new bridge bot is `@messengerbot:example.com`, not `@facebookbot:example.com`.
 After disabling the old bridge, its bot user will stop responding to a command.

+### Enable Appservice Double Puppet (optional)

+If you want to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do) for this bridge automatically, you need to have enabled [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service for this playbook.

+For details about configuring Double Puppeting for this bridge, see the section below: [Set up Double Puppeting](#set-up-double-puppeting)

 ## Adjusting the playbook configuration